 Chemotherapy drugs may contribute to bone conditions, including osteoporosis, a thinning of the bones.

-Doctors may recommend taking a baseline bone density measurement before starting therapies.
+Doctors may recommend taking a baseline bone density measurement before starting treatment.
 This can help them identify treatment effects and recommend secondary treatments and precautions for those at a higher risk of bone loss.

 Heart-related conditions